 We disagree with all of those perspectives (most pointedly with regard to Nine Dragons) and were thus heartened to find a lengthy line at the Shanghai Holiday Kitchen.
 Well, perhaps “heartened” is the wrong word, as it meant a 15 minute wait in the blazing sun just to order, but it was nice to see the China pavilion getting some love, especially given that these are not exactly holiday staples familiar to most Walt Disney World guests…

-Here’s what’s on the food menu at the Shanghai Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Shanghai Holiday Kitchen:

 Pork and Vegetable Egg Rolls (Kid-Approved)